Arnaudnyssen/Netflix_project/README.md

 ```sh
 pip install pandas seaborn matplotlib sqlite3
 ```
-Data Cleaning and Transformation
+Data Cleaning and Transformation:

 The datasets are cleaned and transformed using pandas.
 This involves:

 Reading the datasets from their respective formats (Excel and TSV).
 Handling missing values and duplicates.
 Merging datasets to create a comprehensive dataset for analysis.

-Database Creation
+Database Creation:

-An SQLite3 database is created to store the cleaned datasets as tables.
-This involves:
+Using SQLite3 database to store the cleaned datasets as tables.
+This involves:Connecting to SQLite3.

-Connecting to SQLite3.
 Creating tables and inserting data into the tables.

-Data Visualization
+Data Visualization:

 Using seaborn and matplotlib, various relationships between the datasets are visualized, such as: